 EARTH SCIENCES COURSE DESCRIPTIONS EASC 846 Oceanography The structure and origin of ocean water basins; the origin and chemistry of seawater; the physical dynamics of the sea including oceanic circulation, waves, and tides; geology of coastal areas; some marine ecology; and management practices for coastal and oceanic environments are covered.
 Several field trips will supplement lectures.
 This course is designed for all students interested in the oceans and their preservation.
 GEOL 831 Physical Geology A study of the nature and origin of the minerals and rocks comprising the earth; the geologic evolution of surface features (scenery), taking into account the underlying rock types and structures as well as the surface effects of glaciers, oceans, rivers, volcanoes, and earthquakes; introduction to geologic aspects of environmental issues; and the geology of the solar system.
 Numerous field trips supplement the lectures and labs.
 Designed for students wanting to learn more about the formation of landscapes and the limitation of earth resources.
-GEOL 837 Workshop in New England Geology This course will focus on selected basic geological concepts and theories such as the origin of minerals and rocks, plate tectonics and alternative theories, mountain building, and glaciation.
-The geological evolution of New England will be the theme tying together the elements of the course.
-Classes will consist of lectures and numerous field trips to outstanding geologic localities.
-The course is designed as an intensive introduction to geology in the classroom and the field for teachers and others with little or no geologic background.
 ENGLISH AS A SECOND LANGUAGE COURSE DESCRIPTIONS Refer to Master of Education, concentration in Teaching English as a Second Language section of this catalog.
 GEOGRAPHY COURSE DESCRIPTIONS GEOG 812 Geographic Perspectives on the Environment An introductory survey stressing the geographical approach to the study of man/land relationships.
 Emphasis is placed on the impact of human activities on the environment and on conflicts between resource exploration and environmental quality.
 Contemporary utilization, modification by urbanization, and environmental regions are studied.
 GEOG 853 Geography of Russia and the Former Soviet Republic A regional survey of the fifteen successor states of the Soviet Union.
 Emphasis is on the changing patterns of economic and cultural geography.
 GEOG 855 Geography of Sub-Sahara Africa An examination of the physical and cultural landscape of Africa south of the Sahara, with special emphasis on the native cultures of the area and their influence on the landscape; the revolutionary effects of European interventions and conquests; and the modern political, cultural, and economic climates.
 GEOG 856 Geography of the Middle East Physical, cultural and political environmental conditions which make that realm of instability which exists in Southwest Asia and North Africa.
 GEOG 857 Geography of Latin America Development of modern cultural landscape.
 Physiographic and climatic patterns; native cultures; problems of economic development and political stability.
 GEOG 890 Non-Western Regional Geography: Field Study An exploration of a non-western geographical region through an actual field study.
 The focus is on the physical and cultural geography of the visited area, with special emphasis on the significance of historical, cultural, and recreational sites on the changing patterns of economic, political, and cultural geography.
 Location of region is announced when offered.
 GEOG 891 Western Regional Geography: Field Study: